Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-oncg10-consolidated/docs/ad-apps/auth-context-frontend-app-registration.md

 ## Deployment (manual)

-1. If you have opted for Microsoft Entra ID, create a new application registration in the Microsoft Entra ID tenant.
-Otherwise, for B2C, create it in the B2C tenant.
+1. If you are using Microsoft Entra ID, create a new application registration in the Microsoft Entra ID tenant.
+If you are using B2C, create the registration in the B2C tenant.
 1. Add a single-page application (SPA) redirict URI of `http://localhost:3000`.
     - Localhost is useful for debugging - we will add the Azure redirect URI after deployment.
-1. After registering the application, Include the following configuration only if you have opted for Microsoft Entra ID.
-If you are implementing Smart on FHIR with B2C, you can omit this step.
+1. After registering the application, include the following configuration only if you are using Microsoft Entra ID. **If you are implementing SMART on FHIR with B2C, you can skip this step.**
     - Navigate to `Token Configuration`.
     - Add optional claim for ID token type.
     - Select `login_hint` claim.